 To our knowledge, there are no programs in the United States that combine Jewish values, experiential outdoor education, and substance abuse treatment.

 Mental illness, trauma-related issues, and addiction are as common in the American Jewish community as in the rest of society, yet the response has been to ignore, deny, and exclude these individuals who need our help.
 This must change!
-As a Jewish community we have an obligation to create a place where emerging adults can embark on pathways to recovery, and build personal resiliency and coping skills, while also meeting each individual’s religious and spiritual needs.
+As a Jewish community we have an obligation to create a place where emerging adults can embark on pathways to independent, healthy, adulthood, and build personal resiliency and coping skills, while also meeting each individual’s religious and spiritual needs.